 Levy: Oh, yeah, I agree.
 Incompetent.
 Totally.
 It seems like there’s a whole constellation of reasons why it’s harmful.
 I mean, equating mental illness with abuse of power—for sure, there’s a huge intersection between power dynamics and mental illness, but again: people living with mental illness are far more likely to be the victims of abuse of power than the perpetrators of it.
 So much of the public dialogue is wasted [on] these really frivolous things, like ‘he has dementia,’ like ‘is he incompetent and stupid?’ like ‘did he commit witness intimidation?’
 Probably all of the above, but more importantly, this is a white nationalist who is consolidating power and acting with impunity.
 Let’s definitely focus on that.

-Sarah Hoenicke is the managing editor of the Rational.
-She lives with her partner in the San Francisco Bay Area, where she’s working toward her Master of Journalism degree at U.C.
+Sarah Hoenicke is a freelance writer living in the San Francisco Bay Area, where she’s working toward her Master of Journalism degree at U.C.
 Berkeley and revising her first novel.
 Her work has appeared in the Rumpus, the LA Review of Books, Guernica, BOMB, Gulf Coast, Brooklyn Mag, and many other publications.
 Sarah and Beck met while studying in the English Department at Mills College.